top of page

 Community Runs

 These runs help to build community around the film.
 As Art Martinez says "Runners carry medicine when they journey to other communities."
-So far, we have held 5 community runs.
+So far, we have held 13 community runs, including 1 virtual run.

 Running allows audiences to have a deeper understanding for why we run, think about the land, the story and history it holds.
 Runs are organized in collaboration with community members.
 Remaining Native works to seek our partners who know their community best.